neondatabase/website/content/docs/guides/vercel-app.md

     12 directories, 35 files
     ```

-2. Install the dependencies:
+2. Install the dependencies in the project's root directory:

     ```bash
-    cd naturesnap
     npm install
     npm install dotenv
     ```

-## Initialize a Git repository and push the application code to GitHub

-## Deploy the application on Vercel

 ## Create a project in Neon